Looking for hidden gems in London? Will you be visiting London and longing to visit places missed by the hoards of tourists that flock here?

 One of the enticing hidden gems of London is the London Silver Vaults.

-Doing business since the late 1880s this large subterranean market has 40 shops that sell everything silver.
-Incredibly, all of the forty shops are owned by the same families for the past 40 years!
+Doing business since the late 1880s, this large subterranean market has 40 shops that sell everything silver.
+Incredibly, all of the forty shops have been owned by the same families for the past 40 years!